rgeraldes24/solc/docs/contracts/inheritance.rst

 Details are given in the following example.

-// code-block:: solidity
 .. code-block:: none

     // SPDX-License-Identifier: GPL-3.0
     pragma solidity >=0.7.0 <0.9.0;
-    // This will report a warning due to deprecated selfdestruct

     contract Owned {
         constructor() { owner = payable(msg.sender); }